archway-network/archway/releasing-archway.md

 - Each new release must be adopted and tested on constantine-1 before being adopted on archway-1.
 - titus-1 is an unstable development network, with no guarantees for stability or graceful upgrades.
 Network upgrades on titus-1 are expected to reset network state and start again from block 1 at any given time.

-### Open Questions in Network upgrades:

-- How to build artifacts for titus-1?
-  - Should there be a build on each new commit on main branch?
-  - use X.Y.0-{alpha,beta}.W, W > 0 (Branch: master)
-    Alpha and beta releases are created from tags on main branch branch and should be used to run titus-1

 ### Important upgrade scenarios with examples